GoodiesHQ/sweettooth/README.md

 3) If the current iteration of the loop is inside the maintenance window, perform the Chocolatey package jobs (**install**, **upgrade**, or **uninstall**)
 4) Inventory the system for software managed and unmanaged by Chocolatey.
 Report all changes in installed software and detected outdated software.

-SweetTooth is designed to be a self-contained executable to make ease of distribution and whitelistic simple.
+SweetTooth is designed to be a self-contained executable to make ease of distribution and whitelisting simple.
 It has built-in functionality to install itself into `C:\ProgramData\SweetTooth` and create the necessary files, to create the service, and to uninstall the service.
 These are the commands you can pass to SweetTooth:

 ```
 sweettooth [requires flags] install